 - Chronic kidney disease

 Your doctor might also recommend certain lifestyle changes that could help improve your systolic pressure reading, in addition to your treatment with medication.
-Decreasing the amount of salt in your diet, losing weight if you're overweight or obese, increasing your physical activity, avoiding smoking, and limiting how much alcohol you drink can all help manage your blood pressure.
-Your doctor will need to monitor your treatment and lifestyle changes closely to ensure you receive the maximum benefit.
+Eating a healthy diet and decreasing the amount of salt in your diet, losing weight if you're overweight or obese, increasing your physical activity, and limiting how much alcohol you drink can all help manage your blood pressure.
+Your doctor will need to monitor your treatment and lifestyle changes closely to ensure that you receive the maximum benefit.